Responding to Climate Changes

 Total water withdrawals in Japan and overseas, and water withdrawals and usage by water resource

-Fujikura Group maintains that the amount of water withdrawn and used in its business activities is equal.
+Fujikura Group aims to ensure that the amount of water withdrawn and used in its business activities is equal.

-Regarding water intake, there is no water stress due to drought in Japan, but preventive measures against flooding are being taken, such as improving slopes, strengthening storm water gutters, and strengthening seawalls.
+Regarding water intake, there is no water stress caused by drought in Japan, but preventative measures against flooding are being implemented, such as improving slopes, strengthening stormwater gutters, and reinforcing seawalls.

 Water withdrawal by source